AU-ExoMars/PCOT/mkdocs/docs/devguide/plugins.md

         self.addOutputConnector("", Datum.IMG)

     def createTab(self, n, w):
-        # there is no custom tab, we just use a data canvas.
-This expects "node.out" to be set to
-        # either None or a Datum.
+        # This expects "node.out" to be set to either None or a Datum.
+        # It can also look at the node's output 0 if you wish.
+        # If your node has TaggedDict parameters will automatically
+        # provide an editor for them.
         return TabData(n, w)

     def init(self, n):